El Diamante

 The coffee in this lot were selectively hand-harvested, with most labour being provided by Neftali and his family.
 It was processed using the washed method at El Diamante’s ‘micro-beneficio’ (mill).

-The freshly picked coffee cherries were pulped using a small manual pulper and then placed into a fermentation tank, where it was fermented for around 48 hours.
+The freshly picked coffee cherries were pulped using a small manual pulper and then placed into a fermentation tank, where it was fermented for 48-72 hours.
 Because of the cooler climate in Cajamarca, Neftali was able to blend two to three days’ worth of pickings to extend the coffee’s period of fermentation.
 Over that time, freshly picked cherry is pulped and added to the mix.
 This is key, as the fresh mucilage lowers the ferment tank’s pH level and – along with the cooler temperatures – allows for an extended fermentation process.
 This fermentation process contributes to a vibrant, winey acidity in the coffee’s cup profile.
 The resulting parchment was then washed using clean water from nearby rivers and streams.

 Once washed, the coffee was carefully dried (over 10–18 days) on parabolic beds, which are constructed a bit like a ‘hoop house’ greenhouse, and act to protect the coffee from the rain and prevent condensation dripping back onto the drying beans.
 The greenhouse is constructed out of plastic sheets and have adjustable walls to help with airflow, and temperature control to ensure the coffee can dry slowly and evenly.